Caritas Mobile Bag

-Make sure you remove your SIM card before donating your phone.
+Make sure you remove your SIM card before donating your mobile.

-Resetting wipes the phone’s data and restores its factory settings before you pass it on to someone else.
+Resetting wipes the phone’s data and restores its factory settings before you pass it on.

 Drop off your bag

-Take the bag to your POST Telecom shop or hand it to your delivery worker.
+Put the sealed bag into the box at a POST sales outlet or hand it directly to your postal delivery worker.